chef-partners/azuredevops-habitat/docs/pages/tasks/tag-an-image.md

 Tags a Docker image that has been exported from Habitat.

+As of version 3.x of the extension this task is **DEPRECATED**.
+It will be removed from version 4 onwards.
+The reason for the deprecation is because a file of the tags that should be applied to the Docker image can be written out by the Expose Habitat Build Variables task.
+Then with the Docker task this file can be passed in as a parameter to tag the image accordingly.

 ## Description

 It is not possible to tag a Docker image that is exported from Habitat.
 However if the image needs to be uploaded to a Docker Registry (using one of the Azure DevOps Docker tasks) then it must be tagged.
 This task allows the tagging of the exported image.